spectrumx/sds-code/sdk/docs/README.md

 2. Then, in your Python script or Jupyter notebook ([See more usage examples](./tests/e2e_examples/check_build_acceptance.py) in `./tests/e2e_examples/` for the full script):

     ```python
+    from pathlib import Path
+    from random import randint, random
+    from spectrums.client import Client

     # Example of files upload, listing, and download from SDS.

     # NOTE: the SDS client-server interaction is stateless, so it is